 Planting sites

-Within a planting area there may be different types of planting sites.
+Within a planting area there are different types of planting sites.
 The spatial and environmental conditions of the sites dictate tree species selection, planting specifications and maintenance needs.

 • Unrestricted sites